Higher Complex Structures and Flat Connections: Reality constraint and Toda systems

-Notice that this is example \ref{examplen2} with $\mu_2=0$ and $b_1=e^{\varphi}$.
-The flatness equation gives
+Notice that this is Example \ref{examplen2} with $\mu_2=0$ and $b_1=e^{\varphi}$.
+The flatness condition gives

-The first equation gives $a_2=0$, the second $a_0=-\frac{\del \varphi}{2}$, the third is automatic once we write $a_1=t_2e^{-\varphi}$, where $t_2=\tr \Phi_1A_1$ is the holomorphic quadratic differential.
-Finally, the last equation gives which is the so-called $\mathbf{\cosh}$\textbf{-Gordon equation}, which is elliptic for small $t_2$.
-So we see that the flat connection is uniquely determined by $\mu_2=0, t_2$ and a solution to the $\cosh$-Gordon equation.
+The first equation gives $a_0=-\frac{\del \varphi}{2}$.
+For the second, write $a_1=t_2e^{-\varphi}$, where $t_2=\tr \Phi_1A_1$ is a quadratic differential.
+Then the second equation is equivalent to $t_2$ being holomorphic.
+Finally, the last equation gives which is the so-called $\boldsymbol{\cosh}$\textbf{-Gordon equation}.
+For small $t_2$, this equation is elliptic, and allows a unique global solution.
+Therefore, we see that $C(\l)$ is uniquely determined by a complex structure and a (small) holomorphic quadratic differential $t_2$.
 More details for this case can be found in \cite{Fock}, in particular a link to minimal surface sections in $\S\times \R$.